Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Introduction

-This manuscript is structured as follows: \autoref{sec-related-work} reviews existing circuit optimization techniques. \autoref{sec-graph-description} defines the representation of quantum circuits used in this work.
-This is followed by a detailed description of all utilized circuit transformation algorithms in \autoref{sec-transformations}.
-An evaluation of the methods is presented in \autoref{sec-evaluation} and shows the benefits of the circuit compiler.
+The structure of this paper is as follows: \autoref{sec-related-work} reviews existing circuit optimization techniques. \autoref{sec-graph-description} defines the representation of quantum circuits used in this work.
+This is followed in \autoref{sec-transformations} by a detailed description of all circuit transformation algorithms used.
+Parameterized circuits and their compilation are discussed in \autoref{sec-parameterized-circuits}.
+An evaluation of the methods is presented in \autoref{sec-evaluation} and shows the benefits of our circuit compiler.